MeronTekie/planetary-age/README.md

 ## Setup/Installation Requirements

 - Fork this [Github](https://github.com/MeronTekie/planetary-age.git) link and clone it to your machine

-- Navigate through the directory
+- Navigate through the directory through terminal,cmd or any extension application(like vscode).

-- Select the index.html File
+- Run _npm install_ to make sure yiu have all the necessary packages to begin with.

-- Click index.html file , you machine's browser (_Chrome is highly recommended_)should be able to run the file
+- Finally type _npm run start_ in the terminal to run them in your browsing engine while building them in your coding site(like VScode).

 ## Known Bugs